 In the early 1960s, Dubai became a lively port for the trade of gold with some 1968 imports of gold at about €56 million.
 The gold was in the vast majority of re-exported.
 In the year 1966, more amount of gold was shipped to London and France than anywhere else in the world.
-Later, an oil era began in Dubai, when oil was discovered in the territorial waters of Dubai.
+Later, an oil era began in Dubai, when oil was discovered in the territorial waters of The City.
 The first oil field was named ‘Fateh’ or ‘good fortune’.
-Thus it was the slow transformation of Dubai into a business hub.
+Thus it was the slow transformation of The City into a business hub.

 Dubai experienced a property boom from the years 2004-2008, as the city started becoming oil-reliant.
-With the large scale construction taking place, Dubai is becoming one of the fastest-growing cities in the world.
-This property boom was driven by some of the megaprojects like the Palm Islands, The World, Burj Khalifa complex, Business Bay and many more such projects.
+With the large-scale construction taking place, The City is becoming one of the fastest-growing cities in the world.
+This property boom was driven by some of the megaprojects like the Palm Islands, The World, Burj Khalifa complex, Business Bay, and many more such projects.
 The city is home to many skyscrapers.
 With these developing real estate projects, Dubai focuses and derives most of its economy from the tourism industry.

-Dubai is also the world’s third-largest diamond trading hub and has seen an increase in the trade of rough and cut diamonds since 2001.
+The City is also the world’s third-largest diamond trading hub and has seen an increase in the trade of rough and cut diamonds since 2001.
 It is said to be a buying hub for the consumers of diamond jewelry.
 Apart from diamonds, Dubai is also a hub for gold trading, with India as its biggest buyer of gold.
-Along with a strong trading industry, Dubai is also home to a few significant industrial ventures.
-These primarily include the aluminium industry, energy production units, investments were also done in the car manufacturing industry.
+Along with a strong trading industry, The City is also home to a few significant industrial ventures.
+These primarily include the aluminum industry, energy production units, investments were also done in the car manufacturing industry.

-Over the past 30 years, life in Dubai has seen incredible growth in terms of its economy, lifestyle and everything else.
-The development in Dubai started off in the early 1990s, but things started taking shape from the early 2000s.
+Over the past 30 years, life in Dubai has seen incredible growth in terms of its economy, lifestyle, and everything else.
+The development in Dubai started in the early 1990s, but things started taking shape from the early 2000s.

 Nearly 6% of GDP in Dubai is derived from oil and gas, even then it has managed to double its economy from the 2000s.
 Dubai’s growth rate is higher than the growth rate of China or Asia, the tiger economies.